 Lung cancer is the third most common cancer in the UK.
-In 2013, 45,372 cases of lung cancer were diagnosed.
+In 2017, 47,941 cases of lung cancer were diagnosed*.

 The lungs transfer oxygen into the blood when you breathe in and remove carbon dioxide from the blood when you breathe out.

+Smoking is the main cause of lung cancer.
+Over 90 per cent of cases in men and over 80 per cent in women worldwide are due to tobacco use.
 By far the most important thing you can do to prevent lung cancer is to not smoke, or to give up smoking.
 If you do smoke, stopping smoking will reduce your risk.
 The NHS stop smoking service can help you quit.

 This is one of the reasons we recommend you do not rely on supplements for cancer prevention.
 In general, it's best to get all the nutrients you need from a healthy balanced diet rather than from supplements.

 However, dietary supplements, in addition to varied diets, may sometimes be beneficial for specific population groups or for individuals that have been given advice by an appropriately qualified health professional – for example, iron and folic acid supplements for women who are trying to conceive.

 Visit NHS Choices to find out about the symptoms and treatments of lung cancer.